 So where did the name “guinea pig” come from?
-Theories include that one guinea was the cost of one of these little animals in 16th-century England; the name could reflect on the squealing sound the rodents make; or that their meat is similar in taste to suckling pig.
+Theories include that one guinea was the cost of one in 16th century England; the name could reflect on the squealing sound the rodents make; or that their meat is similar in taste to suckling pig.
 It’s also possible that ships leaving the port of Guiana in South America or Guinea in West Africa may have transported the rodents to Europe and the name stuck.

 HABITAT AND DIET

 Anybody home?
-If cavies don’t “dig” their home, they find the home of another animal who has moved out.
+If cavies don’t “dig” their home, they find the home of other wildlife that have moved out.
 They den at night in burrows that they have excavated or that other mammals have abandoned.
-Some species also find shelter in dense vegetation, rock crevices, or under brush piles.
+Some also find shelter in dense vegetation, in rock crevices, or under brush piles.

 A day in the life.
 Cavies are terrestrial and colonial, active during the day (diurnal) or during early morning and evening (crepuscular).
 These social rodents are herd animals and stick together when feeding or grooming.
 Quite expressive, guinea pigs communicate via chirps, purrs, rumbling, and squealing.

 A link in the chain.
-Cavies certainly play a role in keeping their ecosystems running—they mainly eat plant material but are prey for various mammals, birds of prey, reptiles such as anacondas and caimans, and even humans.
-Guinea pigs meat is a part of people’s diets in some areas of South America.
-The animals’ docile nature also makes it a common subject for scientific research.
+Cavies certainly play a role in keeping their ecosystems running—they mainly eat plant material, but are prey for various mammals, birds of prey, reptiles such as anacondas and caimans, and even humans.
+Guinea pigs' meat is a part of people’s diets in some areas of South America.
+The rodents’ docile nature also makes it a common subject for research.

 Eat those greens.
-Wild cavies chow down on whatever vegetation they can find—grasses, leaves, and fruit.
+Cavies chow down on whatever vegetation they can find—grasses, leaves, and fruit.
 At the Zoo, the guinea pigs’ diets include greens, root vegetables, and hay.
 Veggies, hay and high-fiber herbivore feed are on the menu for capybaras and maras.